hasura/learn-graphql/tutorials/graphql/intro-graphql/tutorial-site/content/core-concepts.md

 #### Fragments

-Fragments make GraphQL's reusability even better.
+Fragments make GraphQL even more reusable.
 If there are some parts of your document that reuses the same set of fields on a given type, then fragment can be powerful.

 For example: